Making Money

 Personal Trainers-play a huge role in the fitness industry

-• Discussing fitness goals
+• Discussing individual fitness goals and expectations

 How Much Do Personal Trainers Make?